 (5) Grants.
-In addition to Deferred Payment Loans, in the case of funding under the FCF 4 or FCF 5 Legislation, Eligible Projects may also receive FCF assistance in the form of grants to provide Independent Integrated Housing for Low Income Households or Individuals served by DMH whose adjusted income is less than or equal to 15% of Area Median Income or write down building costs of Independent Integrated Housing or other Community-based Housing for Low or Income Households or Individuals served by DMH whose adjusted income is less than or equal to 15% of Area Median Income.
+In addition to Deferred Payment Loans, in the case of funding under the FCF 4, FCF 5, or FCF 6 Legislation, Eligible Projects may also receive FCF assistance in the form of grants to provide Independent Integrated Housing for Low Income Households or Individuals served by DMH whose adjusted income is less than or equal to 15% of Area Median Income or write down building costs of Independent Integrated Housing or other Community-based Housing for Low or Income Households or Individuals served by DMH whose adjusted income is less than or equal to 15% of Area Median Income.
 Developers shall complete the Application process in accordance with the FCF Guidelines.
 760 CMR 19.04(2)(a), (b), (f), (j) and (k) shall apply to all such assistance.

 (6) Repayment.
-As a condition of each FCF 3, FCF 4 or FCF 5 loan or FCF 4 or FCF 5 Grant for an Eligible Project, the agreement for use of the affected property shall provide for repayment to the commonwealth at the time of disposition of the property in an amount equal to the commonwealth's proportional contribution from the Facilities Consolidation Fund to the cost of the development through payments made by the state agency making the contract.
+As a condition of each FCF 3, FCF 4, FCF 5, or FCF 6 loan, or FCF 4, FCF 5, or FCF 6 Grant for an Eligible Project, the agreement for use of the affected property shall provide for repayment to the commonwealth at the time of disposition of the property in an amount equal to the commonwealth's proportional contribution from the Facilities Consolidation Fund to the cost of the development through payments made by the state agency making the contract.

 (7) Purchase Option and First Refusal Option.
-As a condition of each FCF 3, FCF 4 and FCF 5 loan, and each FCF 4 and FCF 5 grant, DHCD shall be granted a purchase option and a first refusal option to purchase the Project, in accordance with the following terms:
+As a condition of each FCF 3, FCF 4, FCF 5 and FCF 6 loan, and each FCF 4, FCF 5, and FCF 6 grant, DHCD shall be granted a purchase option and a first refusal option to purchase the Project, in accordance with the following terms:

 (a) Purchase Option.
 Upon the expiration of the term of the affordability restrictions imposed in the Land Use Restriction for a Project funded under the FCF 3 or FCF 4 Legislation, DHCD shall have an option to purchase the Project from the Developer/owner at a price equal to the then-current appraised value of the Project less the total outstanding balance of all principal, interest and any other charges payable under the FCF Loan.
-Upon the expiration of the term of the affordability restrictions imposed in the Land Use Restriction for FCF Units developed with funds under the FCF 5 Legislation, DHCD shall have an option to purchase the FCF Units from the Developer/owner at a price equal to the then-current appraised value of the FCF Units less the total outstanding balance of all principal, interest and any other charges attributable and payable under the FCF Loan.
+Upon the expiration of the term of the affordability restrictions imposed in the Land Use Restriction for FCF Units developed with funds under the FCF 5 or FCF 6 Legislation, DHCD shall have an option to purchase the FCF Units from the Developer/owner at a price equal to the then-current appraised value of the FCF Units less the total outstanding balance of all principal, interest and any other charges attributable and payable under the FCF Loan.
 The appraised value of the Project shall be determined in the manner described in the FCF Legislation and in accordance with the FCF Guidelines and DHCD policies, as applicable.
 DHCD may exercise the Purchase Option by sending notice to the Developer/owner of its intention to exercise the Purchase Option by certified mail and recording/filing a copy of such notice in the Registry of Deeds or Registry District of the Land Court within 120 days after the expiration of the term of the affordability restrictions imposed by the Land Use Restriction.
 If DHCD fails to exercise the Purchase Option by such option exercise deadline, DHCD shall automatically be deemed to have waived the Purchase Option, and such Purchase Option shall automatically terminate.